discretize/discretize-guides/guides/what-should-i-play/index.md

 | --------------------------------------------------------------- | ------------------- | ------------------- | ------------------- | ------------------- | ------------------- |
 | <BuildLink build="Power Soulbeast" specialization="Soulbeast"/> | <Rating value="5"/> | <Rating value="5"/> | <Rating value="3"/> | <Rating value="3"/> | <Rating value="4"/> |

-<Specialization name="Soulbeast"/> is a DPS build with very high burst damage that also provides strong party buffs with <Skill name="Frost Spirit"/> and <Skill name="One Wolf Pack"/>, some <Condition name="Vulnerability"/> and crowd control (CC) skills.
+The <Specialization name="Soulbeast"/> is a DPS build with very high burst damage that also provides strong party buffs with <Skill name="Frost Spirit"/> and <Skill name="One Wolf Pack"/>, some <Condition name="Vulnerability"/> and crowd control (CC) skills.
 Furthermore, <Skill name="Whirling Defense"/> is an exceedingly strong reflect skill that comes in handy on several encounters (e.g. Artsariiv).
 The build benefits from slaying potions such as <Item id="50082"/> and <Item name="Impact" type="Sigil"/>.

 This build is rather self sufficient due to: